invesdwin/invesdwin-context-client/README.md

 - **ATask**: this class can be used to define asynchronous tasks you want to track in the status bar of your main window.
 Start them from your button actions via `Application.getInstance().getContext().getTaskService().execute(task)`.
 - **IGuiExceptionHandlerHook**: define a bean implementing this interface or register it manually via `GuiExceptionHandler.registerHook(hook)` to override the default error dialog that occurs for uncaught exceptions on a case by case decision.

-Add the module `invesdwin-context-client-swing-test` to your dependencies for:
+Add the module `invesdwin-context-client-swing-test` (preferable in test maven scope) to your dependencies to access:
-- **FrameFixtureStub**: for writing automated tests on your swing frames, inject this bean into your test and access the fixture via `getFrameFixture()`.
+- **FrameFixtureStub**: writing automated tests on your swing frames, inject this bean into your test and access the fixture via `getFrameFixture()`.
 This testing stub will also register a validation that throws exceptions when `EventDispatchThread` violations occur in your code.
 These features are provided by [assertj-swing](http://joel-costigliola.github.io/assertj/assertj-swing.html).
 - **SwingExplorerStub**: annotate your test cases with `@SwingExplorerTest` to debug your swing frame component tree.
 This feature is provided by [SwingExplorer](https://github.com/swingexplorer/swingexplorer).

 For some examples you can have a look at the test cases and implemented components/views inside the module itself.
 For more fundamental documentation it is best to seek the documentation that is directly provided by the referenced frameworks.